rydesun/qtile-config/README.md

 Although the lack of `env.py` does not cause qtile to crash on startup, it's better to create one.

-Most of the appearance settings are stored in `color.py` and `theme.py`.
+Most of the appearance settings are stored in `theme/`.

 `control.py` is about keymappings and shortcuts.